Lockheed Martin F-35 Lightning II procurement: Portugal

 In an April 2024 interview with the news Diário de Notícias, General Cartaxo Alves of the Portuguese Air Force announced the Air Force had already started the transition to the F-35, and a workshop on this transition for the fifth-generation fighter was held in conjunction with Lockheed Martin and United States Air Force.
 Lockheed Martin was present at Monte Real Air Base (where Portugal's F-16s are based) with an F-35 cockpit simulator in September 2024, during the celebration of 30 years of F-16 service in Portugal.

 On March 13, 2025, following disputes between the U.S. and the EU and regarding NATO spending goals and a looming trade war, Portuguese Minister of National Defence Nuno Melo announced Portugal was no longer actively seeking to procure the F-35 to replace their F-16s in the foreseeable future and that the Portuguese Air Force would likely purchase a European fighter jet instead.
 Melo cited the "predictability" of European countries compared to the U.S. under President Donald Trump as the primary reason, but clarified that this decision did not change Portugal's stance on the U.S. as a close ally.

-On March 31, Major General João Nogueira, director of the weapons systems maintenance directorate, confirmed that the F-35 continues to be considered as a possible replacement jet for the F16 fighter.
-After several news reports that pointed to Portugal's withdrawal from the purchase of the F35 fighter, the Chief of Staff of the Air Force, on April 22, 2025, admitted that the F35 fighter is the only fighter that allows a technological advance in relation to the F-16, with Portugal having no alternative but to acquire the F-35.
+On March 31, Major General João Nogueira, director of the weapons systems maintenance directorate, confirmed that the F-35 continues to be considered as a possible replacement jet for the F-16.
+After several news reports that pointed to Portugal's withdrawal from the purchase of the F-35, the Chief of Staff of the Air Force, on April 22, 2025, admitted that the F-35 is the only fighter that allows a technological advance in relation to the F-16, with Portugal having no alternative but to acquire the F-35.